andela-ydaniju/rspec_and_rails5/readme.md

 ###5.
 Getting too many deprecation errors/warnings than you can bear

 ####Problem
-As you continue with Rails5 and RSpecs, it's possible you find more errors other than the ones listed above.
+As you continue with Rails 5 and RSpec, it's possible you find more errors other than the ones listed above.

 ####Solution
-You could stay with Rails4 until you're ready to take the big leap to rails5.
-However, you'd have to move to Rails5 someday as older versions of Rails fall into disuse.
-Like I said, the deprecations message are often descriptive, use them well!
+You could stay with Rails 4 until you're ready to take the big leap to Rails 5.
+However, you'd have to move to Rails 5 someday as older versions of Rails fall into disuse.
+Like I said, the deprecation messages are often descriptive, use them well!